 5. Get yourself a feeds and speeds calculator and use it

-You’re getting close to making your first cuts, so why not do yourself a favor and get a feeds and speeds calculator so you can make sure your spindle speeds and feedrate are right on that first cut?
+You’re getting close to making your first cuts, so why not do yourself a favor and get a feeds and speeds calculator so you can make sure your spindle speeds and feedrate are perfect for that first cut?

-Rules of thumb and setting up by ear have little place in CNC, though they can work out okay but not optimal when manual machining.
-CNC is a much tougher work style for cutters, and they’re much more dependant on you to get your feeds and speeds right from the get go.
+Rules of thumb and setting up by ear have little place in CNC, though they can work out okay but not optimally for manual machining.
+CNC is a much tougher work style for cutters than manual machining is.
+It’s much more dependent on you to get your feeds and speeds right from the get go.

 Try out CNCCookbook’s G-Wizard feeds and speeds calculator for 30-days free.
 You don’t have to use ours, though we think it is the best one on the market, but do try to find one you like and use it for every cut.
 You won’t be sorry!